ahmedalm1/cv-knowledge-engine-accelerator/README.md

 #### Step 3b: Built-in Skills

 ### Step 4: Create the Index
+In Postman, navigate to Create Index and run the request.

+This will create an Index in the Search Service for the information to be extracted from the CVs as mentioned earlier.

 ### Step 5: Create the Indexer
+In Postman, navigate to Create Indexer and run the request.

+This will create a Datasource in your Search Service from the container that has the sample documents.

 ### Step 6: Create the Web App Interface